Published: Mar 6, 2019Time to read: 6mins Category: Recruitment

 2. Talent Pipelines for Efficient Recruiting

-For large organizations, maximizing the value of a technology means efficiency at scale.
+For large organizations, maximizing the value of technology means efficiency at scale.

 For recruiters, the most efficient—and effective—way to boost efficiency is by mining your recruiting database.
 Your ATS should enable recruiters to build talent pipelines made up of candidates who have already shown interest in your organization and whom you may have engaged during a prior search.